eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-27-Linux-Control-Group-No-Internal-Process-Constraint.md

 In `v2` these cases are just forbidden: you cannot have processes in one cgroup and in its subtree *and at the same time* have a control file in the cgroup and another in the subtree.

-Or you have processes in the cgroup and in its subtree but the control file are only in the cgroup (subtree's root)...

-...or you have a control file in a cgroup and in each of its children but no cgroup can have a single process if one of its ancestors has already processes, with the obvious exception of the *root*.

 From the controller's perspective, in term of the location of its control file, all the processes are at the *leaves of its domain*.
 Even if the processes